Allenuzoma/DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

        sudo systemctl restart httpd

+ You may have to identify and terminate other processes using port 80 & 443 using the command:

+      #Identify the services
+      sudo lsof -i :80
+      sudo lsof -i :443

+      #Kill the services eg. nginx
+      sudo systemctl stop nginx

 24. Open the website in your browser http://WebserverPublicIp or DNS/index.php and make sure you can login into the website